qrichert/goji/README.md

 </p>

 <p align="center">
-	A simple full stack framework for the web.
+	A simple full-stack framework for the web.
 </p>

 Installation